-What has been established is that COVID-19 is highly contagious; likely three to four times as contagious as the annual flu.
-In fact, it is this high contagious rate that has governments, include cities, counties, and states around the U.S., shutting down vast swaths of the economy and issuing quarantines and shelter-in-place directives in the hopes of preventing hospitals and medical facilities from becoming overwhelmed.
+What has been established is that COVID-19 is highly contagious, likely three to four times as contagious as the annual flu.
+In fact, it is this high contagious rate that has governments, including cities, counties, and states around the U.S., shutting down vast swaths of the economy and issuing quarantines and shelter-in-place directives in the hopes of preventing hospitals and medical facilities from becoming overwhelmed.

 However, adding to the confusion and unease are seemingly vastly divergent mortality rates coming from different countries.
 For example, the COVID-19 mortality rate being reported out of Italy is a frightening 10%, whereas South Korea, which saw an early high number of infections, has seemingly contained them and maintained a much lower mortality rate of 1.38%.
 Currently the U.S. COVID-19 mortality rate is 1.5%.
 What accounts for such drastically different results?
 Several educated opinions have been proposed, such as the fact that the virus is most dangerous to the elderly and Italy happens to have the fifth-oldest population on the planet.
 But that is far from conclusive regarding the disparity of results.